bcgov/jag-shuber-api/openshift/Readme.md

 `oc exec $(oc get pods -l app=api -o jsonpath="{.items[0].metadata.name}") -it -- "./database/deploy-db.sh"`

 > This command selects the current api pod and runs the `deploy-db.sh` script inside it.
 It will prompt for inputs, but this command is running **INSIDE** of the `api` pod.

+## Extracting Audit Data

+An interactive scripts has been written to assist in extracting audit data from the running instances in any of the environments.
+This can be done by using the following script and following the prompts:

+`./extract-audit-data.sh`

+This will place all of the exported audit data into a folder called `database-audit-data` and will be prefixed by the openshift project that it was exported from.

+The data is in `csv` format for easier consumption by other analysis applications.